I am Sang

 I use Hammerspoon mainly for these purposes:

-Hammerspoon is not always stable, and the documentation is often unclear, but it provides powerful features that can't be easily replaced.
+Hammerspoon isn't always stable, and the documentation is often unclear, but it provides powerful features that can't be easily replaced.

-You can find my Hammerspoon configuration on this GitHub repository.
+You can find my Hammerspoon configuration in this GitHub repository.

-I don't like AppleScripts and never learned to write proper AppleScripts, but it sometimes helps to automate things.
-The scripts I'll introduce here are written by someone else, and I tweaked them when it's needed.
+I don't like AppleScripts and never learned to write them properly, but it sometimes helps to automate things.
+The scripts I'll introduce here are written by someone else, and I tweaked them when needed.

 I trigger these scripts with keyboard shortcuts using BetterTouchTool.

-Un-minimizing a window takes a few steps, and there's no keyboard shortcut.
+Un-minimizing a window takes a few steps, and there's no built-in keyboard shortcut.

 I use this script to un-minimize the lastly minimized window of the currently focused application (gist).

-JXA is a JavaScript replacement for AppleScript.
-Apple introduced it long ago, but the documentation is horrible, so it's not easy to write a decent script with it.
+JXA is a JavaScript-based alternative to AppleScript.
+Apple introduced it long ago, but the documentation is horrible, so writing a decent script isn't easy.

 Thankfully, a JavaScript library, run-jxa, allows you to run JXA from a node application.